ndemou/emar/README.md

  - Detect online clients (responding to ping) and only attempt tasks on them

- - Periodicly retry failed clients
+ - Periodicly retry failed clients.

  - Collect errors & results.
-Log errors and store results in files
+Log errors and store results in files.

- - Nice logs and reports (more lines of code than I thought)
+ - Nice logs and reports.

- - Easily run more than one tasks (just create more tasks - nothing else to do)
+ - Easily run more than one tasks (just create more tasks - nothing else to do).

 Known limitations

- - You can not return huge amounts of data because all the data from the parallel runs of tasks are cached in the server memory
+ - You can not return huge amounts of data because all the data from the parallel runs of tasks are cached in the server memory.

- - The output of the stream must end with the string "<SUCCESS>" which is anoying if you mainly want to receive PS objects from the task (but is essential if you want to know if a task succeeded or not).
+ - The output of the stream must end with the string `"<SUCCESS>"` which is anoying if you mainly want to receive PS objects from the task (but is essential if you want to know if a task succeeded or not).

 Getting started
 ---------------

- 0) On the clients enable PowerShell remoting and test by running EnterPSSession "Client-Computer-Name" from the server.
+ 0) On the clients enable PowerShell remoting and test by running `EnterPSSession "Client-Computer-Name"` from the server.

  All other steps are on the server.

  1) Create a directory for emar to work in ($base_dir).

         $base_dir="c:\it\emar"
         mkdir -force $base_dir\tasks

- 2) Select an id for your first task ($task_id) and mkdir $base_dir\$task_id I use this style '202010_Inst_Chrome' (for 2020-Octomber, install chrome) The id can be anything you like but don't start it with _ (and no, don't use spaces -- use something like a variable name).
+ 2) Select an id for your first task (`$task_id`) and `mkdir $base_dir\$task_id` I use this style `'202010_Inst_Chrome'` (for 2020-Octomber, install chrome) The id can be anything you like but don't start it with _ (and no, don't use spaces -- use something like a variable name).

         mkdir $base_dir\tasks\202011.testemar

- 3) Write a function and put it in $base_dir\$task_id\task.ps1 The last (and maybe only) thing your function should return is the text
-    <SUCCESS> if it's job was done succesfully - anything else if not.
+ 3) Write a function and put it in `$base_dir\$task_id\task.ps1` The last (and maybe only) thing your function should return is the text `<SUCCESS>` if it's job was done succesfully - anything else if not.
     You can write code to collect data from the clients or to perform jobs like installing software.